a-t-h-i/Football-Stats/README.md

 Run this command to install the dependencies:`pip install -r requirements.txt`

-After installing the dependencies, you can run this app using: `python3 manage.py runserver`
+After installing the dependencies, you can run this app using: `gunicorn footstats.wsgi:application`

 Open your browser and goto:`127.0.0.1:8000`